tsaad-dev/drafts/ns-te/draft-ietf-teas-ns.md

 The NRP Policy is network-wide construct that is supplied to network devices, and may include rules that control the following:

-- Data plane specific policies: This includes the SAS, any firewall rules or flow-spec filters, and QoS profiles associated with the NRP Policy and any classes within it.
+- Data plane specific policies: This includes the FAS, any firewall rules or flow-spec filters, and QoS profiles associated with the NRP Policy and any classes within it.